Research and Clinical Trials

 Anthony Horner, M.D., studies the early events in the ontogeny of the allergic state.

-Stephanie Leonard, M.D., conducts clinical trials for the prevention and treatment of food allergies.
+Stephanie Leonard, M.D., director of the Food Allergy Center, conducts clinical trials for the prevention and treatment of food allergies.
 The Food Allergy Center is currently participating in an international peanut allergy study, testing a skin patch that contains tiny amounts a peanut.
 The hope is that, over time, the participants will become desensitized.
-Watch the video on this page.

 For detailed information on research activities of our team members, visit the UC San Diego Department of Pediatrics website.